richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/LCZXQAx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Everyone has permissions to the file, Let's set up osTicket.
-Helpdesk name: Richard Help Desk, The email is random and is only used to log in.
+Everyone has permission to access the file.
+Let's set up osTicket.
+Helpdesk name: Richard Help Desk, The email is random and is only used for logging in.
 Richard@helper.com.
-Next we will set up our Admin, using Richard and Richard@gmail.com again this is only used to log in. *Don't forget the PW.
+Next, we will set up our Admin using Richard and Richard@gmail.com.
+This is only used for logging in. *Remember the PW.
 Password1
 </p>
 <br />